 When choosing paper products for your office, purchase paper with recycled content and be sure to place it in the proper recycling bins when you've finished with it.
 The paper order form is now available online.
-See the first three types listed on the link above to order recycled paper.
+See the first three types listed on the current paper order form to order recycled paper.

 Why use paper with recycled content?